Bonded braids and the Markov theorem: Markov theorems

 In general, the isotopy that moves $h$ into another axis, $h'$, will not be an isotopy in $\mathbb{R}^2 \setminus (S \cup F)$.
 Let the axis $h$ be straightened and let $h'$ be another threading that separates $S$ and $F$, see the example in \autoref{fig:pusha}.
 We can draw parallel horizontal rays $r_i$ from points in $F$ towards infinity away from $h$ and observe that there are always an even number of intersections between $r_i$ and $h'$ and two arcs consecutively intersecting $r_i$ are always oppositely oriented .
 We can now iterate the process of pushing a pair of oppositely oriented arcs over the points $f_i$ as depicted in \autoref{fig:pushb}.
 This process of pushing two oppositely oriented arcs is an isotopy of the closed braid.
 After there are no more intersections with the rays, we obtain a threading $h''$ that is isotopic to $h$ in $\mathbb{R} - (S \cup F)$.
 The last thing to check is that the the Reidemeister moves of $K$ do not interfere with the threading, which is easy to check (see \cite{burde2002knots}, page 169).
 This finishes the proof for the classical Markov theorem.

 Let us now consider the case of topological bonded knots.
-For the threading we proceed almost entirely the same as in the classical case, but we add the following conditions: \begin{enumerate} \item the intersection points $S$ and $F$ lie on the knotted part of the bonded knot (and not on the bonds), \item bond vertices lie entirely on overpasses $s_i f_i$ that do not contain any crossings, \item the threading curve $h$ must not intersect the bond. \end{enumerate}
+For the threading we proceed almost entirely the same as in the classical case, but we add the following three conditions: \begin{enumerate} \item the intersection points $S$ and $F$ lie on the knotted part of the bonded knot (and not on the bonds), \item bond vertices lie entirely on overpasses $s_i f_i$ that do not contain any crossings, \item the threading curve $h$ must not intersect the bond. \end{enumerate}

-A full example of a threading of a bonded knot is presented in \autoref{fig:threada}, as well as straightening procedure from where we can read the braid word $\beta$ of the bonded knot $\hat \beta$ (\autoref{fig:threadb} and \autoref{fig:threadc}).
+A full example of a threading of a bonded knot is presented in \autoref{fig:threada}.
+The straightening procedure from where we can read the braid word $\beta$ of the bonded knot $\hat \beta$ is presented in \autoref{fig:threadb} and \autoref{fig:threadc}.

 \emph{Remark.} There are several alternative ways we can define the threading rules above (e.g., requiring that bonds lie on underpasses or that the bond vertices must be contained in the set $F$), but we have chosen the version that appears to be the simplest and leads to the clearest arguments.